Do You Actually Need A Facial Steamer? Benefits, Risks & How To Use It

 You could even add a few drops of your favorite skin-safe essential oil to really encourage a spa-grade experience.
 Although, if you're sensitive to essential oils, you might want to stick with plain water.

-For instance, while steaming can effectively rehydrate the skin, it can also cause dehydration if you do it too often.
+- It may actually dehydration.
+While steaming can effectively rehydrate the skin, it can also cause dehydration if you do it too often.
 "Just like over-exfoliating, over-steaming may trigger a process called transepidermal water loss," says Nichols.
 "This is when water passes from the dermis through the epidermis and evaporates from the skin's surface."

+- Strip the skin of its protective oils.
 Over-steaming can also strip the skin of its natural oils, which can leave the skin so parched that it overproduces even more oil to compensate.

+- Heat can trigger hyperpigmentation, broken capillaries, or a ruddy complexion.
 And dilating blood vessels can promote circulation and lead to a brighter skin tone, but, again, you don't want to overdo it.
 "Applying too much heat can damage the skin, possibly causing hyperpigmentation.
 You'll lose the benefits if you're not careful or it's too hot," Rodney warns.
 Frequently flushing your facial skin can even lead to broken capillaries or a ruddy complexion over time, Rachel Nazarian, M.D., of Schweiger Dermatology Group in NYC, previously told mbg.

 Finally, steaming is not for everyone—some people just can't tolerate the heat, even sparingly.
 "If you have conditions like eczema, rosacea, or melasma, it can exacerbate them, so steer clear of steaming," Rodney notes, since that heat can trigger inflammation.
 (If you have sensitive skin in general, you might also want to avoid steamers.)